Lobsang Tenzin: Early life

-Samdhong Rinpoche was born in Jol, in eastern Tibet.
+Samdhong Rinpoche was born in Jol in eastern Tibet.
 At the age of five, he was recognised, according to Tibetan tradition, as the reincarnation of the 4th Samdhong Rinpoche and enthroned in Gaden Dechenling Monastery at Jol.
 Two years later he took vows as a monk, started his religious training at Drepung Monastery in Lhasa and completed it at the Madhyamika School of Buddhism.

 Exile to India and life as an educationist

-After his training in Lhasa, he fled to India in 1959, after the Tibet Rebellion, along with many Tibetans who followed the 14th Dalai Lama, Tenzin Gyatso into exile.
+After his training in Lhasa, he fled to India in 1959, after the Tibetan Uprising, along with many Tibetans who followed the 14th Dalai Lama, Tenzin Gyatso into exile.
 From October 1961, he served as the religious teacher of Tibetan School in Shimla and in 1963 served as the acting Principal.
 In 1964 he worked as religious teacher of Darjeeling Tibetan School and in 1965 at the age of 26, he was appointed as the Principal of Central School for Tibetans, Dalhousie and served there till 1970.
 He received his Lharampa degree in the year 1968 and Ngagrimpa degree in 1969.
 In 1971 he became Principal of Central Institute of Higher Tibetan Studies (CIHTS) at Varanasi (Benares), and from 1988 to 2001 he was the director.

 From 1994 to 1995, he was awarded National Lectureship from Indian Council of Philosophical Research (ICPR), New Delhi.
 He assumed many important responsibilities including President of the Association of Indian Universities (AIU), a strong academic group of more than 250 Vice-Chancellors of Indian Universities, Chancellor of Sanchi University of Buddhist-Indic Studies and Chairman of various Trust and Foundations.
 He is regarded as one of the leading Tibetan scholars of Buddhism and is also an authority on the teachings of Mahatma Gandhi.
 He is fluent in Hindi and English, Tibetan being his mother tongue.

-Rinpoche is one of the very few Buddhist scholars in the world with this depth, experience and clarity in Buddhist philosophy and he also spent many years exploring directly with J. Krishnamurti, who was one of the great educationists in India.
+Rinpoche is one of the very few Buddhist scholars in the world with this depth, experience and clarity in Buddhist philosophy and he also spent many years exploring directly with Jiddu Krishnamurthy, who was one of the great educationists in India.
 Rinpoche has been an honored guest at many forums in India.
 He has spoken on challenges India faces today, and has stressed on inclusion of the poor masses in development of the country.